KSP-KOS/KOS/doc/source/structures/misc/loaddistance.rst

     :access: Get/Set
     :type: :struct:`Scalar` (m)

-    Get or set the unpack distance.
+    Get or set the unpack distance in meters.
 When another vessel is getting closer to you, because you are moving toward it or it is moving toward you, when that vessel becomes this distance *or closer* to the active vessel, it will transition from being *packed* to being *unpacked*.